 Candidates must have a minimum of a four year degree in Early Childhood or related field and 1 year experience working with preschool age children.
-30 hours/week, 8AM-2PM Monday – Friday Position begins in August 2019.
+30 hours/week, 8AM-2PM Monday – Friday.
 This is a school year position that runs August – May.

 Special Education Paraprofessional